Fort Bridger Photos

 About This Site

-Once recovered, Carter moved to Boone County, Missouri.
+Once recovered from the yellow fever, Carter moved to Boone County, Missouri.
 In 1848, he caught the gold rush fever and with his brother went to California.
 Like for many others, California proved not to be golden.
 He returned to Missouri via way of Nicaragua and Cuba.
+Following the "Pig War," General Harney was stationed in Missouri and thus as previously noted the Carter and Harney were brought together again.
+For Carter, it was a matter of being in the right place at the right time.

-In order to finance his new business as Sutler at Fort Bridger, Carter made arrangements for a $200,000.00 line of credit with Robert Campbell.
-With the outbreak of the Civil War, a new danger to Carter's business appeared.
-In the Spring of 1862, the Army withdrew all of its troops from Fort Bridger.
 Carter received the contract to move all of the Army equipment to Denver.
 It took 40 wagons to move the equipment, but the Fort was then left undefended.
 At his own expense, Carter raised and armed a civilian company for the defense of the Fort until finally in December, 1862, a company of California Volunteers manned the Fort.
-With the end of the War, Carter then began an expansion of his business.
-Thus, in 1869, Gen. James F. Rusling in his book The Great West described the growth of Carter's business:

 Gradually his sutler-store had grown to be a trade-store with the Indians, and passing emigrants; and in 1866 he reported his sales at $100,000 per year, and increasing.
 He was a shrewd, intelligent man, with a fine library and the best eastern newspapers, who had seen a vast deal of life in many phases on both sides of the continent, and his hospitality was open-handed and generous even for a Virginian.